Thimbleweed Park: Updates

 While the game was released on March 30, 2017, the developers have continuously released updates not only fixing problems but introducing various new gameplay elements.
 On the June 20, 2017 release, the characters became able to talk to one another (fully voice acted as the rest of the game), which became an inventive "hint system" without explicitly offering specific hints to solve the puzzles.
 Apart from this there's a more classical hint system which includes calling a "hint line" using the phones available in the game, which offers context-sensitive help.

 Spin-off

 On May 9, 2020, Terrible Toybox released a spin-off game titled Delores: A Thimbleweed Park Mini-Adventure for free on Windows and macOs.
-The game is set in 1988 and follows Delores Edmund as she investigates strange occurrences during her vacation to her hometown.
-Delores was developed as an test bed for Ron Gilbert's revamped game engine Dinky that he developed for their then planned future game Return to Monkey Island.
+It was developed as a test bed for Ron Gilbert's revamped game engine Dinky that he developed for their then planned future game Return to Monkey Island.
 As such Delores uses almost exclusively audio and visual assets repurposed from Thimbleweed Park.

+The game is set a year later, in 1988, and follows Delores Edmund, now a game developer, as she investigates strange occurrences during her vacation to her hometown.
+Arguably a final chapter for Thimbleweed Park, Delores has a far more positive outlook.
+The town is in an upswing and the personal fortunes of its inhabitants have (mostly) improved significantly; the original game's surreal ending is handwaved through the notion that instead of being dead, Chuck Edmund was in fact committed to an asylum.